 State retirement is structurally different from private-sector retirement.
 Many state employees receive a defined-benefit pension calculated by formula, rather than relying only on a 401(k)-style account balance.

 Some state employees were previously affected by WEP and GPO.
 Both provisions ended under the Social Security Fairness Act, signed on January 5, 2025.
-If your benefits were reduced in the past, review your Social Security record and confirm whether SSA has updated your benefit under the repeal.
+If your benefits were reduced in the past, Consider reviewing your current Social Security record to confirm whether SSA has updated your benefit following the repeal.

 A checklist forces you to address these issues in the correct order.
 That gives you enough lead time to fix problems before they affect your retirement income.

-State employees should begin the formal retirement process 12 months before their target retirement date.
+Many state retirement systems recommend beginning the formal retirement process about 12 months before the intended retirement date.
 Many retirement systems recommend submitting paperwork 60 to 90 days before retirement, but exact deadlines vary by state and plan.

 Service-credit verification, beneficiary updates, and Social Security coordination often take longer than people expect.
 Starting at 12 months helps reduce last-minute surprises that could delay your first pension payment.